 There can be a number of reasons why your Facebook engagement isn't as high as you would like it to be.
 It may just be that the content that is getting posted on your page isn't relevant to your target audience or doesn't elicit an emotion strong enough for people to want to interact with it.

-This article was written with the help of Jarvis - my AI Copywriting Assistant from Conversion.ai.
+This article was written with the help of Jasper - my AI Copywriting Assistant from Conversion.ai.

 Images were created in Canva.